schfranz/remote-control/README.md

 ## Attack of the Clones

 To start, you need a repository.
-You can start with one on your machine, but if you want to use GitHub I find it easiest to just start there.
+One way to begin is to make one on your own machine and connect it, but I find it's often easiest to just start on the GitHub website.

+### Make and clone a repo
 _make and clone a github repo, name it whatever you want "test\_<name>" or whatever_

 1. Click the `+` dropdown next to your profile picture on the top right of any GitHub page and select "New Repository"